Lifting restrictions on APRNs will increase access to quality health care in Kentucky.

 Working together to meet Kentucky’s growing demand for health care.

 Throughout Kentucky, APRNs play a critical role…from providing primary care services to delivering babies and expertly managing life-saving respiratory devices.
-Yet, even as half of the states have removed unnecessary restrictions on APRNs, Kentucky APRNs are not allowed to perform these duties without entering an unnecessary and costly collaborative agreement with a physician.
+Yet, even as half of the states have removed unnecessary restrictions on APRNs, Kentucky APRNs are not allowed to prescribe needed treatments for their patients without entering an unnecessary and costly collaborative agreement with a physician.

-As the pandemic further overwhelmed the health care landscape in 2020, the Kentucky state legislature and governor’s office both took action to temporarily lift unnecessary regulatory barriers for APRNs caring for COVID-19 patients.
+In 2020, the Kentucky state legislature and governor’s office both took action to temporarily lift unnecessary regulatory barriers for APRNs caring for patients.
 This not only increased access to care for seriously ill patients, it also empowered health care facilities to recruit high-quality practitioners to our state to help alleviate the provider shortage.
 The time has come for state lawmakers to permanently remove these restrictions on APRNs.
 The health of the people of Kentucky is at stake.

 What is an Advanced Practice Registered Nurse?